-Undergoing something of a re-evaluation and renaissance at the moment, the designer Enid Marx (1902-1998) made an amazing body of work, and had an unusually long life as a practicing commercial designer.
-Jane Audas takes a look at her life, with objects from MoDA’s collections and elsewhere.
+The designer Enid Marx (1902-1998) made an amazing body of work, and had an unusually long life as a practising commercial designer.
+Jane Audas interviewed PhD student Lotte Beatrix Crawford to find out more about Enid Marx's life and work

 Enid Marx was a student at the Royal College of Art (RCA) in the 1920s, where women were very much in the minority.
 She was one of the first women to become a Royal Designer for Industry in 1944.
 She was a both a collector, champion and author of two books on English popular and traditional art – a huge influence on her and her fellow designers around the Festival of Britain in 1951.
 She was also a pattern designer of unrivalled talent.